 Why choose Elgin Community College?

 - Guaranteed university transfer admission.
-Complete the first two years of your bachelor’s degree at ECC, and then such as University of Illinois-Urbana Champaign, University of Wisconsin – Madison, and Arizona State University, among others.
+Complete the first two years of your bachelor’s degree at ECC, and then such as UIC, the University of Illinois-Urbana Champaign, University of Wisconsin – Madison, and Arizona State University, among others.

 - Affordable value.
 ECC offers tuition at a fraction of the cost of universities.
-Check out our to see how ECC offers an affordable education to top universities!

 - Full-time Intensive English Program.
-ECC offers an for students that need to improve your English language proficiency.
+ECC offers for students that need to improve your English language proficiency.
 Students choose our Intensive English Program – join us today.

 - Academic Excellence.
 Each of our 138 degree and certificate programs is rigorous, challenging, and focused on the real world.
 In small classes, you’ll work with faculty who are experienced professionals and dedicated teachers.
 And you’ll have access to dedicated academic and wellness support professionals if you need some help along the way.